erysdren/netradiant-custom/README.md

 	- May require some restructuring of Radiant internals to achieve.
 Radiant's "layers" system doesn't seem to be the same.
 - Decals
 	- Probably should look at [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom/)'s implementation for reference.
-- Compile Maps
-	- The Source map compiler tools cannot be included with this tool due to license issues.
-Need to figure out a way to automatically find them from the Source SDK and then write a build configuration for each gamepack.
-	- TODO: Write some helper shell scripts to launch the tools with Wine and with the proper arguments on non-Windows platforms.

 ### Random feature highlights